 What is Project Blue Beam?

-A conspiracy theory first published in 1994 by Canadian journalist Serge Monast.
+A conspiracy theory first published in 1994 by Quebec journalist Serge Monast.
 It argues NASA and the UN intend to stage a four-step simulated religious event to usher in a one-world government under a New Age religion headed by an Antichrist figure.

 Who was Serge Monast?